Richard Jennings on why Santa Barbara is the “most exciting region in the state”

 You recently got to immerse yourself in the winegrowing areas of Santa Barbara County.
 For those only familiar with Napa and Sonoma, what makes this part of California unique?
 What wines or wineries should wine lovers put on their radar?

-For me, Santa Barbara the most exciting region in the state these days, based on the ways in which many winemakers there are focusing deeply on terroir, which includes some of California’s coolest growing regions.
+For me, Santa Barbara is the most exciting region in the state these days, based on the ways in which many winemakers there are focusing deeply on terroir, which includes some of California’s coolest growing regions.
+Now do not get me wrong, Napa County is an amazing place.
+If you like hot air balloon rides napa is the place to be.
+A friend of mine went on a hot air balloon ride in Napa Valley and she had an unforgetteable day.
+However, I am making it my duty to ensure that Santa Barbara gets the love it deserves too.
 I am working on an ebook covering the area’s wines that I plan to keep updated, once it’s available, so I try to get down there every few months.
 Santa Barbara is such a beautiful area to immerse yourself in.
 The fact that Pismo Beach is less than 90 minutes away makes it even more enticing.
 If you have been tempted to make your dream move to the area then you may wish to visit https://www.villasranchopacifica.com/floor-plans-how-to-build/.

 The county’s diverse winegrowing region begins about 20 miles north of the city of Santa Barbara and includes the ocean wind cooled and moderated Santa Rita Hills and Santa Maria Valley appellations.
 I love cool climate Chardonnay, Pinot Noir and Syrah, and delicious, ageworthy examples are coming out of these AVAs and neighboring vineyards.